StephaneTrebel/the-good-docs-templates/release-notes/process_release-notes.md

 * **Improvements/Enhancements**: Details on performance improvements, UI/UX changes, etc.

-* **Bug fixes**: Use consistent phrasing, like “Resolved an issue…” for each entry, and briefly explain how each fix benefits the user experience.
+* **Bug fixes**: Use consistent phrasing, like "Resolved an issue..." for each entry, and briefly explain how each fix benefits the user experience.

 * **Known issues**: Any unresolved problems that may impact the user.